-IFSCA (Payment and Settlement Systems) Regulations, 2024 (October 14, 2024)
+IFSCA (Payment Settlement Systems) and Regulations, 2024 (October 14, 2024)

 Using its powers under the Payment and Settlement Systems Act, 2007, the Authority notified the IFSCA (Payment and Settlement Systems) Regulations, 2024 on October 14, 2024.
 The regulations inter alia specifies the authorisation requirement for the system provider for commencing or carrying on a Payment System in an IFSC.
-Additionally, the regulations mandate the system provider to comply with the Principles for Financial Market Infrastructures (PFMI) issued by Committee on Payments and Market Infrastructures (CPMI) and International Organization Securities of Commissions (IOSCO).
+Additionally, the regulations mandate the system provider to comply Principles for Financial Market with the Infrastructures (PFMI) issued by Committee on Payments and Market Infrastructures (CPMI) and International Organization of Securities Commissions (IOSCO).